SB-1113

 Plain Language

 MA or CHIP managed care plans using AI in utilization review must annually file an AI compliance statement with the Department of Human Services.
-Contents mirror the facility and insurer requirements.
+Contents parallel the facility and insurer filing requirements.

 Statutory Text